Getting started

 |---|---|

-By default, the runner uses an in-memory adapter.
+By default, Station uses an in-memory adapter.
 All jobs are lost on restart.
 See step 5 below for production-grade persistence.

 import { sendEmail } from "./signals/send-email.js"; const runId = await sendEmail.trigger({ to: "user@example.com", subject: "Welcome", body: "Thanks for signing up.",}); console.log(`Enqueued run: ${runId}`);| Behavior | Detail |